What does the phrase “wedding photojournalism” even mean? People mention it, share it, but it is often misunderstood.

 Also, each wedding must be significantly different from the others in term of posing and moments.
 If you see a lot of similar moments, probably those moments were repeatedly posed for photos, instead of naturally happening.

 Most photojournalism photographers use digital cameras instead of film cameras.
 Why?
 In order to capture the moments, they have to take lots of photos.
 It’s not difficult with a digital camera.
-With a film camera, it would be impossible because the photographer has to stop to replace the film for every 36 shots (or less).
+With a film camera, it would be impossible because the photographer has to stop to replace the film after every 36 shots (or less).
 There are some hybrid photographers who do both film and digital at the same time.
 But why still film if it makes the photographer stop frequently?

 How does photojournalism different from other styles?